Christopher Salmon

 Technique Description

-Risk Matrix A visual tool that categorises risks based on their likelihood and impact, helping to prioritise which risks need attention and resources.
+Risk matrix A visual tool that categorises risks based on their likelihood and impact, helping to prioritise which risks need attention and resources.

-Failure Mode and Effects Analysis (FMEA) A systematic approach to identify potential failure points in a process or system and assess their impact, helping to address and mitigate the most critical risks.
+Failure mode and effects analysis (FMEA) A systematic approach to identify potential failure points in a process or system and assess their impact, helping to address and mitigate the most critical risks.

-Quantitative Risk Analysis Utilises numerical methods and statistical models to estimate the probability and potential impact of risks, providing data-driven insights into risk levels.
+Quantitative risk analysis Utilises numerical methods and statistical models to estimate the probability and potential impact of risks, providing data-driven insights into risk levels.

 For assessing trade risks, the top three methods are:

-2. Quantitative Risk Analysis: Uses statistical and numerical methods to estimate the probability and impact of risks such as exchange rate fluctuations and economic conditions.
+2. Quantitative risk analysis: Uses statistical and numerical methods to estimate the probability and impact of risks such as exchange rate fluctuations and economic conditions.

-3. Scenario Analysis: Explores different future scenarios, such as geopolitical shifts or changes in trade policies, to prepare for various potential outcomes and develop strategic responses.
+3. Scenario analysis: Explores different future scenarios, such as geopolitical shifts or changes in trade policies, to prepare for various potential outcomes and develop strategic responses.

 In international trade, assessing risk is crucial for navigating global markets.